-- A. Prior to sponsoring a peaceful demonstration, an SUA student or student organization representative must submit the Request to Host a Peaceful Demonstration Form at least one week in advance to the Office of Student Activities prior to any activity.
-Assembly organizers should provide the following information to the Office of Student Activities: - 1.
-The date of the event; - 2.
-The start and end times of the event: - 3.
-The purpose of the event; - Name(s) of the coordinating student organization or student(s); - 5.
-Contact information for organizers; - 6.
-Estimated number of participants expected to attend the event; - 7.
-Location of the demonstration; - 8.
-Expected security needs of the event; - Plans for managing disruptive behavior should it occur; - B. A member of the Student Activities staff will review the request within two working days of its submission.
+- A. Prior to sponsoring a peaceful demonstration, an SUA student or student organization representative must submit the Student Event Request Form on Sokannect at least one week in advance. - B. A member of the Student Activities staff will review the request within two working days of its submission.
 The Office of Student Activities will meet with event organizers prior to its approval.
 The meeting will cover logistics including safety and security issues, use and limits of amplified sound, the potential for interference with the University's core educational and administrative functions and any other issues, questions or concerns raised by the request.
-Upon notification of a proposed activity, the Office of Student Activities will inform any other offices potentially impacted by the proposed activity. - C. Demonstrations approved by the Office of Student Activities will be subject to time, place and manner considerations.
+Upon notification of a proposed activity, the Office of Student Activities will inform any other offices potentially impacted by the proposed activity. - C. Assemblies or demonstrations approved by the Office of Student Activities will be subject to time, place, and manner considerations.
 Please note that the Campus Green and the grass area between the Performing Arts Center and Curie Hall are approved locations for peaceful demonstrations.
 For any other locations on campus, specific reason(s) for the location must be explained in the request for review and approval.

-SUA reserves the right to modify the time, place or manner of a demonstration when there is a reasonable expectation that it may threaten the safety of others, suppress others' rights to speech, or disrupt the education of students by interfering with others' ability to see, hear or participate in another event, class or academic activity.
+SUA reserves the right to modify the time, place, or manner of an assembly or demonstration when there is a reasonable expectation that it may threaten the safety of others, suppress others' rights to speech, or disrupt the education of students by interfering with others' ability to see, hear or participate in another event, class, or academic activity.
 Examples of conduct that will require modification of time, place, or manner or (if they do occur) would constitute violations of this policy include:

-- Blocking access to campus facilities or activities or impeding traffic, including to the venue in which another event is being held; - Utilizing signs constructed of hard materials other than cloth or cardboard, or large items that can pose a safety hazard or damage university property; - Noise levels, loud or amplified sound-making devices or visual aids which are disruptive to residential, academic or administrative activity.
+- Blocking access to campus facilities or activities or impeding traffic, including to the venue in which another event is being held; - 2.
+Utilizing signs constructed of hard materials other than cloth or cardboard, or large items that can pose a safety hazard or damage university property; - 3.
+Erecting unauthorized tents, makeshift shelters, temporary structures, or overnight encampments on campus grounds or inside campus buildings, overnight demonstrations, or overnight loitering; - 4.
+Noise levels, loud or amplified sound-making devices or visual aids which are disruptive to residential, academic or administrative activity.